 The great outdoors: There are several outdoor aficionados in Denver or Arizona, but you wouldn’t think Houston’s not-so-great outdoors has a big fan club.
 But… it does.
 And it’s called HTX Outdoors.
 I’m so proud of this organization — they literally sprung up overnight and now offer so many events every month from dog walks to stand-up paddle boarding (I did that one!!)
 You can be a full-fledged member or just attend a couple events.

 Classes: Whether you wanna go for that MBA or just learn the basics of French, taking a 1-day, semester or 2-year course load will better yourself and find you a study buddy.
+We’ve had friends who have had a ton of fun at improv classes at Station Theatre, where each week you learn the basics of on-stage improv with a small group and even perform at a final recital!

-Get HYP(E)d: The Houston Young Professional Endeavor (HYPE) is the biggest group of young professionals in Houston with 3,200 members.
+HYPE: The Houston Young Professional Endeavor (HYPE) is the biggest group of young professionals in Houston with 3,200 members.
 That’s 3,200 potential new friends!
 Membership is free, but events cost some money.
 You can find HYPE events on the GHP website or the HYPE Facebook page.
 MEANWHILE, Houston Young Professionals (HYP) is a whole other organization with even more events to choose from.
 Check out their events here.

-Get COCky: Every single chamber of commerce has a young professionals organization or set of events, and they are usually v casual and free.
+Chamber of Commerce: Every single chamber of commerce has a young professionals organization or set of events, and they are usually v casual and free.
 Find the closest COC to where you live and/or work here, and head out to an event.

 Alumni groups: Even if you didn’t go to school here in Houston, chances are your alma mater has a Houston-based group.
 I mean, we are the 3rd largest metro area and have plenty of jobs and affordable housing and better quality of life… so yeah, you got old classmates sprinkled around in town.
+Tap into your alumni network and head to a game watch to connect with your university family!

 Do good to find good friends

-Tiny friends.
-I’m also a big sister for Big Brothers Big Sisters – Lone Star.
+Big Brothers Big Sisters: I’m also a big sister for Big Brothers Big Sisters – Lone Star.
 The process is pretty extensive, but now that I’m in, I’m a part of a pretty cool club.
 I have a new friend who is ten and we go to the movies and museums together.
 BBBS here!

 Swipe your way to friendship